How to Get Stimulus Payment as a US Expat

 First Stimulus Check

-US citizens will be able to benefit from a $1,200 check or more within the following conditions:
+US citizens are able to benefit from a $1,200 check or more within the following conditions:

 • Are not dependent of another taxpayer